mehulagg/gitlab/doc/user/application_security/dast/index.md

 Use the `DAST_API_HOST_OVERRIDE` CI/CD variable to override these values.

 WARNING:
-> Note the following issues when using the API host override feature:
->
-> - You cannot using the `$DAST_WEBSITE` variable to override the hostname.
+When using the API host override feature, you cannot use the `$DAST_WEBSITE` variable to override the hostname.
-> - A host override is _only_ supported when importing the API specification from a URL.
-An attempt to
-    override the host will throw an error when the API specification is imported from a file.
+A host override is _only_ supported when importing the API specification from a URL.
+An attempt to override the host will throw an error when the API specification is imported from a file.
 This is due to a limitation in the ZAP OpenAPI extension.

 For example, with a OpenAPI V3 specification containing: